Contents:

 It is free to download and use the basic budgeting features on Emma.
 However, to access features such as cashback, bank transfers, priority customer support, goal setting, net worth calculation, custom categories, unlimited budgets and smart rules, you need to upgrade to Emma Plus, Pro or Ultimate for £4.99, £9.99 or £14.99 per month, respectively.

-Consider the following example - suppose your net monthly income (after tax and national insurance contributions) is £2,000.
-You need to ensure that at the end of each month, you have spent less than £2,000 as spending more could lead to severe financial and mental health problems.
+Consider the following example: suppose your net monthly income (after tax and National Insurance contributions) is £2,000.
+You must ensure that at the end of each month, you have spent less than £2,000, as spending more could lead to severe financial and mental health problems.

 There are many ways to create a budget.
 For example, if you have your own method of estimating your income and expenses, making a plan to keep your costs below your income, paying your debt when due and saving a little for the future, you already have a budget.

-To make it easy for you to understand, we have included a simple 50-30-20 budget calculator below.
-Use the budget calculator to quickly estimate how much of your monthly income to allocate to needs, wants and savings.
+To make it easy for you to understand, we have included a simple 50/30/20 budget calculator below.
+Use the budget calculator to quickly estimate how much of your monthly income you need to allocate to your needs, wants, and savings.

-The 50-30-20 budget rule helps you categorise your spending and make long-term savings and investment plans, but it does not work in every circumstance.
-There are situations where you might need to be a bit flexible with the rule, and it makes perfect sense to adjust the ratios to suit your needs.
+The 50/30/20 budget rule helps you categorise your spending and make long-term savings and investment plans, but it does not work in every circumstance.
+There might be situations where you need to be a bit flexible with the rule, and it makes perfect sense to adjust the ratios to suit your needs.

-For instance, if you are struggling with debt and can barely afford to meet your monthly repayment obligations, allocating 30% of your income to wants and 20% to savings and extra debt might not work for you.
+For instance, if you are struggling with debt and can barely afford to meet your monthly repayment obligations, allocating 30% of your income to Wants and 20% to Savings and Extra Debt may not work for you.

 Consider your own financial situation before deciding on what budget rule to use.